Unraveling Hair Loss

 Chronic inflammation can disrupt the hair growth cycle by damaging follicles and triggering immune responses.
 Inflammation is complicated and is affected by gut health and oxidative stress as well (see below):

 - Diet: Processed foods, vegetable oils, and excess sugars contribute to inflammation.
-Specific foods can be inflammatory as well but this tends to vary based on the individual and would need to be assessed on a personal level.
+More specific foods can be inflammatory for your body as well, but this tends to vary based on the individual and would need to be assessed on a personal level.

-- Environmental Toxins: Exposure to pollutants, chemicals in personal care products or heavy metals can increase systemic inflammation, impacting scalp health.
+- Environmental Toxins: Exposure to pollutants, pesticides, chemicals in personal care products, or heavy metals can increase systemic inflammation and activate the immune system.
+Many of these chemicals are also endocrine disruptors, which will contribute to hormone dysfunction.

 Solutions: